rocky-linux/documentation/en/rocky/8/guides/cloud_server_using_nextcloud.md

 * Navigate to the [Nextcloud web site](https://nextcloud.com/)
 * Let your mouse hover over "Get Nextcloud" which will bring up a drop down menu.
-* Click on "Server Packages"
+* Click on "Server Packages".
 * Right-click on "Download Nextcloud" and copy the link address. (the exact syntax of this is different browser to browser)
 * In your remote console on the Nextcloud server, type "wget" and then a space and paste in what you just copied.
 You should get something like the following: `wget https://download.nextcloud.com/server/releases/nextcloud-21.0.1.zip`
 * Once you hit enter, the download of the .zip file will start and will be completed fairly quickly.

 Once the download is complete, unzip the nextcloud zip file by using the following:

 `unzip nextcloud-21.0.1.zip`

 ## Copying Content And Changing Permissions